etsangsplk/go-sensor/logging/README.md

 In addition to wiring in code to create the request logger, you must also modify the request call path to have 'ctx context.Context' as the first parameter.
 You may find it useful in places to use context.TODO() as a temporary context as you iteratively transform your code.
 Finally, context.Background() provides the root context for places where no other context exists.

-See the [ssc-observation README](https://github.com/splunk/ssc-observation) for details on how to configure the request handler.
+See the [go-observation README](https://cd.splunkdev.com/splunk/go-observation) for details on how to configure the request handler.

 ### Non-HTTP Request Logging
 While not as common, request logging in the non-http case is easy.
 Simply use logging.NewRequestContext() directly.
 Note that the parent logger used to clone the request logger from will be taken from the provided context using logging.From(ctx).
 If no logger is found in ctx then the global logger is used.